ember-learn/guides-source/guides/release/reference/accessibility.md

 - Orca, available for integration in Ubuntu, otherwise available as a download
 - JAWS, proprietary software by Freedom Scientific, available for Windows
 - NVDA, open source software, available for Windows
-- Talkback, integrated in Android products
+- TalkBack, integrated in Android products

 While developing and testing for conformance, keep in mind that there are well-known screen reader and browser combinations that were developed in a way that work well together; using combinations different than these may produce false-positive results.
 It should be noted that these may change over time, so periodic review of this list is recommended.